Detention of Mahmoud Khalil: Legal proceedings

-District court
+Federal court system

+Initial filings

 According to the American Civil Liberties Union, Khalil's legal team is arguing that Khalil's "arrest and continued detention violate his constitutional rights, including rights to free speech and due process, and that they go beyond the government's legal authority."

 Greer filed a petition for writ of habeas corpus in the Southern District of New York very early in the morning on March 9, and the next day Judge Jesse Furman ruled that Khalil could not be removed from the U.S. while the court assessed the case.
 At a March 12 hearing, the government argued for a change of venue to either New Jersey or Louisiana, where Khalil had been held in detention.
 His lawyers asked that he be returned to New York, but Khalil remained detained in Louisiana.
 After hearing that Khalil had not yet been able to have any private conversations with his attorneys, Furman ordered that he be allowed two privileged phone calls with them.

 On March 13, attorneys for Khalil filed an amended petition for writ of habeas corpus, adding Trump, Rubio, and others as respondents.
 On March 19, Furman ruled that the case would be transferred to New Jersey, where Khalil was held in detention at the time the initial habeas corpus petition was filed.
 Later that day, the case was assigned to Judge Michael E. Farbiarz, who ordered sua sponte that the government not remove Khalil from the country pending further order of the court.
 Shortly after, the government filed additional allegations in that case, telling the court that Khalil had willfully failed to disclose material information when he applied for a green card in 2024: his internship with UNRWA, his having worked for the British embassy in Beirut beyond 2022, and his association with Columbia University Apartheid Divest.

 On April 1, Farbiarz rejected the government's request to move the habeas corpus case to Louisiana or dismiss it.
 On April 29, Farbiarz ruled that he has jurisdiction over the motions submitted by Khalil's attorneys, including his free speech challenges and "an injunction vacating the secretary of state's determination" in his immigration court case.
 Khalil's attorneys said they would continue to seek bail and a preliminary injunction to release Khalil from custody while his immigration case proceeded.
 The next week, Farbiarz ordered the government to give him an annotated list of all previous instances in which it had used section 237(a)(4)(C)(i) or its predecessor as a basis for deportation.
 Meanwhile, the government petitioned the Court of Appeals for the Third Circuit for permission to appeal Farbiarz's order rejecting the government's request to move the case to Louisiana.
 On May 6, a three-judge panel consisting of Stephanos Bibas, Arianna Freeman, and Thomas Hardiman denied the petition.